Last year, we wrote about debt recovery during the uncertainty of COVID-19.

 If it does neither, the debtor is presumed to be insolvent and may be wound up in any subsequent liquidation proceedings.
 There are risks with this approach, including adverse cost consequences for the creditor if the debtor does commence court proceedings and successfully obtains an order to set aside the statutory demand.

 It is not unusual for the debtor to make off-setting claims against the creditor and to dispute the debt to try and defeat the statutory demand or the sum claimed by the creditor, particularly in the building industry.

-We can assist you in assessing if the statutory demand framework can help you you in recovering your client’s debts.
+We can assist you in assessing if the statutory demand framework can help you to recover your debts.

 This article is intended to be general commentary only and should not be taken as legal advice.
 Before taking action, ensure you obtain legal advice in relation to your specific circumstances.